- Editorial Team

 To maintain high standards of quality in its publication, each manuscript of our journal received by the secretariat will undergo the following process:

-- Desk review by the editors to determine whether the manuscripts comply with the writing guidelines.
+- Desk review by the chief editor and section editor to determine whether the manuscripts comply with the focus and scope, novelty, and writing guidelines.

-- If the manuscripts comply with the writing guidelines, then plagiarism check will be undertaken.
-We use Turnitin as the plagiarism checking software.
-The maximum similarity index is 20%
+- If the manuscripts comply with the writing guidelines, then a plagiarism check will be undertaken.
+We use Turnitin as the plagiarism-checking software.
+The maximum similarity index is 15%.

-- After passing the second step, the manuscripts are reviewed by three reviewers (blind peer-review).
+- After passing the second step, the manuscripts are reviewed by three reviewers (double-blind peer review).
 The reviewers do not know the names or identities of the authors during this process, nor do the authors know the identity of the reviewers.
 Reviewers may be Editorial Board members or they may be invited Guest Reviewers.

-- Most submissions receive an initial editorial decision within 4 weeks until 16 weeks from the date of the submission.
+- Most submissions receive an editorial decision within 8 weeks until 16 weeks from the date of the submission.

-The Winners is a international journal published in March and September.
+The Winners is an international journal published in June and December.

 Open Access Policy